Some posts contain compensated links. Please read this disclaimer for more info.

 - Bus travel in Croatia – useful numbers

 Generally faster than the train, buses are the main travel choice for backpackers and locals alike.
-Journey times are reasonably quick on direct routes.
+Journey times are mostly reasonably quick on direct routes.

 Tickets can be bought in advance or from the driver, although availability of tickets can be an issue in season.
 If you are carrying luggage, you must store this in the hold, at a cost of 7 kuna per item.